Hala-INTJ/Pewlett-Hackard-Analysis/README.md

 * Observation 2:

     It is clear that selecting only active employees born in 1965 would result in too few mentors to train new hires.
 Expanding the pool of potential mentors to those born between 1960 to 1965 provides 117,138 results - which is the output of the query below.
-This far surpases the 72K of eligible retirees.
+This far surpasses the 72K of eligible retirees.
 This also allows for a one to one mentor to mentee ratio, and further permits some of the potential mentors to opt out of this role.

     ```
     SELECT COUNT(*) FROM